pingcap/community/README.md

 Welcome to the TiDB Community!
 The main objective is to help members of the TiDB community who share similar interests to learn from and collaborate with each other.

-Your journey of becoming a contributor and committer starts from here: improving docs, improving code, giving talks, organizing meetups, etc.
+Your journey of becoming a contributor and codsfdssdfdsfmmitter starts from here: improving docs, improving code, giving talks, organizing meetups, etc.

 ## TiDB User Group